2020 Best Online Master's in Education Degree Programs

 |#20||Cypress (CA)||Not Reported||$28,184||$51,500|

 2020 Best Colleges Highlights

-Learn more about the top colleges for an online Master's in Education degree.
+Learn more about the top colleges for a Master's in Education degree.
 You can also read student reviews of each school by clicking on the stars.
-Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.
+Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.s

 The University of San Diego offers a Master of Education (M.Ed.) degree program that helps support prospective educators by helping them develop the skills they need to enhance their teaching.
 The M.Ed. degree's program goals focus on the following topics: 21st-century skills, classroom inquiry, equity and social justice, and a professional response to the Common Core Standards.
 The University of San Diego provides its students with financial aid support, scholarships and grants, and the option to transfer credits/units of graduate coursework.
 The university has earned regional and national accreditations that include the WASC Senior College and University Commission and the National Council for Accreditation of Teacher Education.